RinaldoBenaccetta/anah/readme.md

 There must at least be one layout named _default_ in the folder.

-##### datas
+Layout can be specified in frontmatter of pages or in data from directPages.

+#### data

 **Type** : string

-The datas folder.
+The data folder.
-The datas can be json or yaml files.
+The data can be json or yaml files.
 If files with same names but one in json and the other in yaml, they will be mixed, but values in yaml will override the json values.

-Datas files can't be named _global_ ( E.g. : global.yml or global.json).
+Data files can't be named _global_ ( E.g. : global.yml or global.json).

-##### output
+#### output

 **Type** : string